kent-map/kent/landscape/river-dour/README.md

 **Ladywell**
 The river now flows under Ladywell which runs along the side of the Maison Dieu.
 The Maison Dieu was a pilgrims hospital founded in 1203 and the lady well was a holy well which serviced the hospital
 <br><br>
 By 1900, the _Dover Express_ reported that "the River Dour has long ceased to be ornamental or very useful.
 In the olden towns no doubt its waters were clear enough to invite the coy trout to haunt it, but now fish would as soon make their home in a sewer."[^ref19] They quipped "They say the Dour rhymes with sewer, but as some pronounce it, it rhymes with sour, both being supposed to be more or less correct."[^ref20] However, it complained "But because the Dour is of very little use is that any reason why the townsfolk should abuse it by allowing their sinks to empty into it, by casting therein the offal from slaughterhouses, the mud from surface drains, the useless tins from the provision merchants, and the refuse from the flour and paper mills."
-It called for the Corporation to force the mill owners to give up their rights to the dams and stop the pollution.[^ref] "Nota Bene."
-Dover Express, 1 June 1900, p.
-3. British Library Newspapers, link.gale.com/apps/doc/JF3239539234/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=901555fb.
-Accessed 20 Feb.
-2025.
+It called for the Corporation to force the mill owners to give up their rights to the dams and stop the pollution.[^ref21]
 <br><br>
 In 1901, Dover Town Council bought the rights to the river for £300 and tore down the sluice gates at Stembrook Mill.
 In retaliation, the mill owner, Mr Brace, erected a dam of iron and piles forcing the Town Surveyors to send a squad of men to dismantle it.
-Brace rebuilt it and it was reported in the national press as "The Battle of the Dams".[^ref ] "The River Dour."
-Dover Express, 4 Oct.
-1901, p.
-5. British Library Newspapers, link.gale.com/apps/doc/JF3231174793/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=a81a208f.
-Accessed 20 Feb.
-2025.
+Brace rebuilt it and it was reported in the national press as "The Battle of the Dams".[^ref22]
-"News."
-Dundee Courier, 2 Oct.
-1901, p.
-4. British Library Newspapers, link.gale.com/apps/doc/ID3227116740/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=bd287629.
-Accessed 20 Feb.
-2025.
-"The Battle of the Dams."
-Evening Telegraph, 2 Oct.
-1901, p.
-5. British Library Newspapers, link.gale.com/apps/doc/JE3235787978/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=626e5f61.
-Accessed 20 Feb.
-2025.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/f/f5/Dover%2C_River_Dour_-_geograph.org.uk_-_2868890.jpg" label="Dover, River Dour" attribution="Helmut Zozmann, via Wikimedia Commons" license="CC BY-SA 2.0">
 <param ve-image url="https://stor.artstor.org/stor/128d532a-7c63-498e-b8e1-81134b335c4f" label="1908 Map of Dover" attribution="By kind permission of Dover Museum">
 <param ve-map center="51.07.42.3, 1.18.36.4" zoom="15">

 **Pencester Gardens**
 Emerging from a culvert under Pencester Road, the River Dour flows along the edge of Pencester Gardens.
-Originally the site of a timber store, the site was purchased by the Corporation for £5,000.
-"New Dover Recreation Ground."
-Kentish Express - Saturday 14 June 1924.
-The Gardens were opened on 6th June 1924 by Major Astor, M.P.
+Originally the site of a timber store, the site was purchased by the Corporation for £5,000.[^ref23] The Gardens were opened on 6th June 1924 by Major Astor, M.P.
 The opening ceremony which included music from the Duke of Yorks Royal Military School band and a display from the gymastic squad was attended by more than 635 people.
 The public paid 3d for chairs at the event and £7 18s 9d was raised which went towards the Dover War Memorial Fund.
-In the evening, a large crowd gathered to hear the band play again, and the Connaught Male Voice Quartette sung a selection of pieces.
-"Pencester Gardens Opening."
-Dover Express - Friday 06 June 1924.
-"Pencester Gardens Opened."
-Dover Express - Friday 13 June 1924.
+In the evening, a large crowd gathered to hear the band play again, and the Connaught Male Voice Quartette sung a selection of pieces.[^ref24]
+<br><br>
 The _Dover Express_ commented that "now there is a path beside the Dour in Pencester Gardens, further efforts will be made to keep the water in the stream clearer.
-It may be impossible to do all that is desirable in this direction, but there is a great deal too much filth in the Dour."
-"Nota Bene."
-Dover Express - Friday 13 June 1924
+It may be impossible to do all that is desirable in this direction, but there is a great deal too much filth in the Dour."[^ref25]
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/5/59/Dover%2C_River_Dour_-_geograph.org.uk_-_2869094.jpg" label="Dover, River Dour" attribution="Helmut Zozmann, via Wikimedia Commons" license="CC BY-SA 2.0">

 **St James's**
-In the Saxon period, the main stream of the Dour divided into two branches, leaving a delta of dry land between them, on which, in later years, the principal part of St. James's Parish was built.[^ref Bavington Jones, John. _The Annals of Dover_ 1916, p.
-82. Snar Gate, also known as Pier Gate was built about 1370.
+In the Saxon period, the main stream of the Dour divided into two branches, leaving a delta of dry land between them, on which, in later years, the principal part of St. James's Parish was built.[^ref26] Snar Gate, also known as Pier Gate was built about 1370.
 It was a sluice gate between the river and harbour.
-In 1588, it was taken down when the new harbour was built[^ref Statham 63)
+In 1588, it was taken down when the new harbour was built[^ref27]
 <br><br>
 Today the river disappears under Castle Street and skirts behind shops, near garages along the edges of the St James's Retail Park carpark.
 With concrete banks, the river is now channelled along the urban landscape with a few trees and bushes dotting its banks until it passes under Flying Horse Lane.
 Here the Lord Nelson pub offers a terrace space overlooking the river, before the river disappears again under Townwall Street, where pedestrians using the underpass can get a brief glimpse of the river as it is channelled under ground to Wellington Dock Marina.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/8/84/The_Lord_Nelson_-_geograph.org.uk_-_6396916.jpg" label="The Lord Nelson" attribution="John Baker via Wikimedia Commons" license="CC BY-SA 2.0">